Q. If I just want to state a quote that someone said, do I put it only in quotation marks or do I italicize it too?

 - Journal/Magazine/Newspaper titles

-For more examples of proper use of italics, see the APA Help guide and click on References and In-text Citation Examples.
+For more examples of the proper use of italics, go to the APA Help guide and click on APA Citation Examples - References & In-Text.

 Thank you for using ASK US.
-For other questions, contact your Campus Library/ARC.
+For further assistance, please contact your Baker librarians.